Pete's Walks - Variation on 'Four Hills walk' (page 1 of 4)

 Approaching Dunsmore

-Back on my usual route, I walked through Dunsmore and took a path that went across a number of small pastures, gradually dropping down into a valley near Dunsmore Old Farm.
-In the valley bottom I followed a track from the farm for a short distance, before taking a bridleway that ran uphill through another wood, going southwest for about half a mile to reach the end of the lane that runs through Little Hampden, opposite the Rising Sun pub.
+Back on my usual route, I walked into Dunsmore and turned right at a lane crossroads by the village pond.
+After a hundred yards or so I took a footpath on the left that went across a number of small pastures, gradually dropping down into a valley near Dunsmore Old Farm.
+In the valley bottom I followed a track from the farm left for a short distance, before turning half-right on a bridleway that ran uphill through another wood, going southwest for about half a mile to reach the end of the lane that runs through Little Hampden, opposite the Rising Sun pub (now closed).

 Duck pond in Dunsmore